FREE Auto Insurance Comparison

 You may argue that this is indeed a changeable factor, but we’d argue that auto insurance rates aren’t a good reason for divorce (or marriage, for that matter).

 Compare auto insurance rates online from competing insurance companies.
 Simply enter your zip code in on this page to get started right now!

-There are some decisions you can make, however that can positively affect your auto insurance rates.
-It’s not just about your driving history and the car you choose.
-There are more than two factors that affect the cost of auto insurance.
-Some of these include:
+There are some decisions you can make that can positively affect your auto insurance rates, and it’s about much more than your driving history and the car you choose!

 While some states have made this illegal (by changing their state’s auto insurance laws), some states do allow an auto insurance company to factor in your credit rating when it comes to figuring out your insurance premiums.

 You already know you need good credit in order to buy a car or house, and in some cases, to secure employment.
 But did you know your credit history influences your auto insurance rates?

 Watch below for a 60-second breakdown of how your credit score can impact your car insurance premiums: